NOT-JON-NOT/HRDAQ/README.md

 4. Upload "HRDAQ_EEPROM_INIT" to initialize the naming of each csv file in the SD-card
 5. Upload "HRDAQ_MAIN"

-(Wireless GUI currently being developed, pending instructions)
+(Wireless GUI currently under refinement, pending instructions)

 ## 4.2.
 PCB Pinouts
 Refer to the following table for the HRDAQ pinout: